 According to the EFTA, if you report your debit card missing before any unauthorized charges are made, you’re not responsible for any unauthorized transactions.
 If you report it lost or stolen within 2 business days of learning about the loss or theft, your maximum financial loss is the lesser of $50 or the total amount of unauthorized transfers.

-If you report it within 60 days, you are on the hook for $500 or more.
+If you report it within 60 days, you can be liable for $500 or more.
 Wait more than 60 days and you have zero protection.

-Hot Tip: If only your card number is stolen, the 60-day clock starts from the date of the statement on which a fraudulent transaction appears.
+Hot Tip: If your card is still in your possession, the 60-day clock starts from the date of the statement on which a fraudulent transaction appears.

 Regardless of your liability, fraudulent charges can cause huge headaches by tying up your funds causing legitimate charges to be declined or overdraft fees to be incurred.

 As soon as you suspect fraud, immediately contact your bank or credit union — this is the best way to alert them to a problem and limit your liability for fraudulent purchases.
 Keep an eye on future statements as well to make sure that you have caught all charges that you don’t recognize.

 What it Means When You Use a Debit Card as a Credit Card

 You may have been given the option to pick “credit” when you use your debit card.
 You sign for the purchase like a credit card instead of using your PIN, but what exactly does this do?

 To keep it simple, choosing credit won’t make your debit card act like a credit card.
 You won’t get the benefits of establishing a credit history and you won’t get any additional consumer protections that are typical of credit cards.